caronc/apprise-api/README.md

 ```

 ## Apprise URLs
 📣 In order to trigger a notification, you first need to define one or more [Apprise URLs](https://github.com/caronc/apprise/wiki) to support the services you want to send to.
-Apprise supports well over 50 notification services today and is always expanding to add support for more!
+Apprise supports over 60+ notification services today and is always expanding to add support for more!
 Visit https://github.com/caronc/apprise/wiki to see the ever-growing list of the services supported today.

 ## API Details